ahan8927/Muse/README.md

 ## Inspiration

-This project was inspired by beatBucket.io
+This project was inspired by beatBucket.io and Sampulator.com
-Please check out their project as well.
+Please check out their projects as well.